How to take payments from European customers

 Direct Debit isn’t suitable if you work with high-value goods or need payments to be cleared immediately.
 Within the SEPA Direct Debit scheme, funds will take several days to clear and are liable to an eight-week “no questions asked” refund period.

 If you’d like to collect payments through SEPA Direct Debit, there are several ways you’re able to do this.
-If you are currently collecting Direct Debit payments yourself via a bank you’ll be required to complete significant legal and financial paperwork including applying for a Creditor Identifier.
+If you are currently collecting Direct Debit payments yourself via a bank, you’ll be required to complete significant legal and financial paperwork, including applying for a Creditor Identifier.
 You’ll also need to make changes to processes, messaging formats and bank account details.
-If you’re using a Direct Debit bureau or management software provider, you’ll need to check whether your provider offers payments outside of the UK.
+If you’re using a third party bank debit provider or management software provider, you’ll need to check whether it offers payments outside of the US.
 If they do these will typically be at an additional cost.

-With GoCardless, you can collect and manage your payments using a simple online tool.
-You can also integrate with our REST API at no extra cost.
-Fees are also the same no matter where your customers are based.
+GoCardless makes this whole process very simple: We allow businesses to collect payments in your customers’ currency, settle in your own, at the real exchange rate.

-We haven’t looked at cheques in detail as most countries are phasing them out.
-However, they are still popular in some countries such as France and Italy.
+Although, many European countries are phasing checks out, they are still popular in countries such as France and Italy.
 Nevertheless, we’d suggest considering another payment method for cross-border transactions.
 While technically possible, banks often charge prohibitive fees for cross-border and foreign-currency cheques.

 Popular payment methods by country